rakibhasansohag/Web-Design-Projects/React-Projects/team-manage/Requirement.md

 Task 6 : have to add more styling to the project
-Task 7 : have to add more animation to input filed Task 8 : have to add sound in the cancel button and add button or update button
+Task 7 : have to add more animation to input filed Task 8 : have to add sound in the cancel button and add button or update button Task 9 : have to add animation when the user click the completed button that box will be move to the completed box by waving animation
+Task 10 : the date filed will be automatically filled with the current date Task 11 : there will be an delete button in the completed box that will delete the task from the completed box

  -->